SvenSommer/LegoCollectionManager/setrecognizer/readme.txt

 If you need attach to this background process please run the following command: screen -x LoopCalling

-And press keys CTRL + A + D to escape from arrach mode.
+And press keys CTRL + A + D to escape from attach mode.

 If your system has not screen package please install it by the following commands: sudo apt update